platformsh/platformsh-docs/docs/src/configuration/app/hooks.md

 The `|` character tells YAML that the lines that follow should be interpreted literally as a newline-containing string rather than as multiple lines of YAML properties.

-Hooks are executed using the dash shell, not the bash shell used by normal SSH logins.
+Hooks are executed using the dash shell, not the bash shell used by SSH logins.
 In most cases, that makes no difference, but it may impact some more involved scripts.

 ### Build hook